-Keep in mind that if you can’t stop using daily pantiliners, there are certain tips you can use to help avoid ensuing harm.
+Keep in mind that if you can’t stop using daily pantiliners, there are certain tips you can use to avoid harming yourself.

 Tips for a healthy intimate area

-First of all, before buying our pads, make sure they’re breathable, without any plastic covering, and porous.
-Our genital area needs ventilation, because if not, moisture stays there and predisposes us to infections.
+First of all, before buying your pads, make sure they’re breathable, without any plastic covering, and porous.
+Our genital area needs ventilation, otherwise, moisture stays there and predisposes us to infections.

 You must change your pad several times a day, 4 to 6 times at least.

-- You should not completely shave your vaginal area, as the hair protects it.
+- You shouldn’t completely shave your vaginal area, as the hair protects it.

 - Good personal hygiene is vital, especially during menstruation.

 - Avoid using powder soaps, as these can alter the vaginal pH balance.
 Neutral soaps or those sold especially for this area come in several varieties, and provide good feminine hygiene.
-It is better to get ones with a pH that maintains a healthy and clean area.
+It’s better to get ones with a pH that maintains a healthy and clean area.

 - Use cotton underwear, that allows proper ventilation.